matter-labs/zksync-era/prover/prover_fri/README.md

 ## Proving a block using CPU prover locally

+### Overview of the pipeline

+These are the main components to this process:
+ - Sequencer
+ - Prover gateway
+ - Witness
+ - Prover
+ - Compressor
+All of them will be sharing information through a database.
+The general idea is that the sequencer will produce blocks and the gateway will place them into the database to be proven.
+Then, the rest of the components will pull jobs from the database and do their part of the pipeline.

+### Block proving
 Below steps can be used to prove a block on local machine using CPU prover.
 This is useful for debugging and testing Machine specs: